-Developing BFR communities.
-We have been conducting market studies for BFR projects around the country for the past two years.
+Developing BTR communities.
+We have been conducting market studies for BTR projects around the country for the past two years.
 Our database of active projects and statistical analyses shows that:

-- BFR communities average about 130 units, with the largest comprising over 450 units.
+- BTR communities average about 130 units, with the largest comprising over 450 units.

 - Lot size for single-family home renters is not a critical factor, and limited premium is attributable to larger lot sizes.
 Increased density should not materially impact revenue in most markets.